 Remembering the Alphabet

-For your reference, the dot combinations for the braille alphabet, pointers to help you remember the shape of each letter and the word that each letter represents in grade 2 can be found in the table at the end of this section.
+For your reference, the dot combinations for the braille alphabet, pointers to help you remember the shape of each letter, the word that each letter represents in grade 2 and other associated contractions can be found in the table at the end of this section.
 Before that, though, here are some top tips: